-The vitality of settlement areas is critical to the long-term economic prosperity of our communities.
+The vitality and regeneration of settlement areas is critical to the long-term economic prosperity of our communities.
 Development pressures and land use change will vary across Ontario.
 It is in the interest of all communities to use land and resources wisely, to promote efficient development patterns, protect resources, promote green spaces, ensure effective use of infrastructure and public service facilities and minimize unnecessary public expenditures.

-- 1.1.3.1 Settlement areas shall be the focus of growth and development, and their vitality and regeneration shall be promoted. - 1.1.3.2 Land use patterns within settlement areas shall be based on: - a) densities and a mix of land uses which: - efficiently use land and resources; - are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion; - 3. minimize negative impacts to air quality and climate change, and promote energy efficiency; - 4. support active transportation; - 5. are transit-supportive, where transit is planned, exists or may be developed; and - 6. are freight-supportive; and - b) a range of uses and opportunities for intensification and redevelopment in accordance with the criteria in policy 1.1.3.3, where this can be accommodated. - 1.1.3.3 Planning authorities shall identify appropriate locations and promote opportunities for intensification and redevelopment where this can be accommodated taking into account existing building stock or areas, including brownfield sites, and the availability of suitable existing or planned infrastructure and public service facilities required to accommodate projected needs.
+- 1.1.3.1 Settlement areas shall be the focus of growth and development. - 1.1.3.2 Land use patterns within settlement areas shall be based on densities and a mix of land uses which: - a) efficiently use land and resources; - b) are appropriate for, and efficiently use, the infrastructure and public service facilities which are planned or available, and avoid the need for their unjustified and/or uneconomical expansion; - c) minimize negative impacts to air quality and climate change, and promote energy efficiency; - d) prepare for the impacts of a changing climate; - e) support active transportation; - f) are transit-supportive, where transit is planned, exists or may be developed; and - g) are freight-supportive.

+Land use patterns within settlement areas shall also be based on a range of uses and opportunities for intensification and redevelopment in accordance with the criteria in policy 1.1.3.3, where this can be accommodated.